 Previous work with contractors.

 Working knowledge of paint type and products.

 Ability to work with minimal supervision and experience working with student staff.

 Excellent customer service and communication with students, parents and staff members.Necessary Licenses or Certifications:

 Positions may be required to possess and maintain required certification, licensure, educational level, and/or experience criteria as applicable to the tasks being performed and follow applicable building codes.Work Location:

-- Failure to answer the questions at the end of the application will not preclude your application from consideration, but it may result in your application not receiving full consideration of your knowledge, skills, abilities, education and experience.
+4. Failure to answer the questions at the end of the application will not preclude your application from being considered but may result in your application not receiving full consideration of your knowledge, skills, and abilities.